Generative APIs FAQ

 For example, you can convert an m4a file to mp3 using ffmpeg with:

-ffmpeg -i audio-file.m4a audio-file.mp3where audio-file.m4a is your original file.
+ffmpeg -i audio-file.m4a audio-file.mp3Where audio-file.m4a is your original file.

 Which vector database can I use to store embeddings?

-Since /embeddings API returns a raw list of vector coordinates, all vector databases are by default compatible with this format.
+Since the /embeddings API returns a raw list of vector coordinates, all vector databases are by default compatible with this format.

 However, some vector databases may only support a maximum number of dimensions below the dimensions returned by a model.